NathanKr/post2video-local-server-for-test/README.md

 - Server logic still needs to be implemented or configured
 - Ties the setup to Vitest’s execution model

+**Note** : Despite the name, this "Global" setup is strictly scoped to a single execution of this specific config file, acting as a one-time orchestrator for all test files in that run.

 ---

 ### Summary Table